aorella1/escape-the-room/README.md

 # :unlock: Escape the Room: Lost in Space
 ![Escape the Room Dashboard](https://github.com/adamnieto/escape-the-room/blob/master/escape-the-room.png)
 ---
+## About
+This is a dashboard for an Escape the Room game created by the CoRE (Computers, Robotics, and Engineering) Learning community at Binghamton University.
+It was used to interactive with players in the room as well as provide hints and tell the story of the game.

 ## Getting Started:
 Please complete the following steps:
 ### Step 1: